ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 [@lee2012], and uncertainty in stock productivity [@ianelli2002]. [not necessarily the best examples]

 Stock Synthesis [SS; @methot2013] is a widely-used stock-assessment framework.
-It implements statistical age-structured population dynamics modeling using a wide range of minimally-processed data [@maunder2013;
+It implements statistical age-structured population dynamics modeling using a wide range of minimally-processed data [@maunder2013; @methot2013].
-@methot2013].
 By using this framework, individuals conducting stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2013].
-Owing to these advantages, SS3 (the third version of the software) is one of the world's most commonly-used stock-assessment tools, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments, respectively, as of 2012 [@methot2013].
+Owing to these advantages, SS3 (the third version of the software) is one of the world's most commonly-used stock-assessment tools, particularly in the United States and Australia, where it has been used in 35 and 12 stock assessments as of 2012, respectively [@methot2013].

 Although SS is increasingly a standard for fisheries stock assessment, and the programming language R [@rcoreteam2013] has become the standard for